 After arriving at Ibiza's port, we had to wait until the first ferry to Formentera, which was at 7.30.
-Believe me it's quite hard to not to get pissed when you go with a rucksack and everybody is offering you club tickets and free drinks, and more importantly, not allowing you to circulate freely in the street by putting themselves in the middle to make their offers.
-Yes, I know they are doing their job but come in, did they really believe somebody with a rucksack and an ignore-me-please face was going to their club/bar?
+Believe me it's quite hard to not to get annoyed when you are carrying a rucksack and everybody is offering you club tickets and free drinks, and more importantly, not allowing you to circulate freely in the street by putting themselves in the middle to make their offers.
+Yes, I know they are doing their job but come on, did they really believe somebody with a rucksack and an ignore-me-please face was going to their club/bar?
 It's losing their and my time!

 Nor did she tell us where should we look for the boat.
 Maybe she thought we were professional magicians and could guess or something.
 Best of all, everybody seemed offended when asked, even the port police.

 But they didn't manage to ruin our first day!
 We quickly forgot them and proceeded to rent a pair of bikes upon arriving to Formentera, in La Savina port.
 I was a bit scared at the beginning since I thought we weren't going to find any place to rent bikes so early in the morning (it was around 8.30 am) but my fears were unfounded, there were lots of places which rented every kind of vehicle: bikes, motorbikes, cars, so you can get a vehicle quickly there.

 With our bikes and rucksacks and lots of determination we took to the road and started cycling the 9 km to the apartment we had rented, in the middle of the island.
 It was pretty ok even if I hadn't ridden a bike since past year and wearing some extra kg on my back.
 We could smell the pinetrees and the figtrees and also use our brand new sunglasses to avoid mosquitos and other species which resulted surprised because of our fast paced cycling.
 Oh yeah!